Israel-Tanjiro/Sapphire_G4CMP/README.md

 * The Causitic.mac file to generate 40e+6 phonos with isotropic initial random momentum.
 * The Caustic_plot.root program to plot the caustic pattern for Transverse Slow Phononos, Transverse Fast Phonons, or both together.
 # Miller Orientations
+The phonon caustic depends on the orientation of the crystal with the sensor.
+You can obtain different phonon caustics images by changing the Crystal orientation.
+In this program, I include a command via macro file to change the Miller orientation, for 4 Miller indices (Only Works for the Sapphire).
-You can change the Miller Orientation using the following command For Sapphire you need to specify four Miller Indices
+You can change the Miller Orientation using the following command For Sapphire, you need to specify four Miller Indices

 In the program, We transform the 4 Miller indices into 3 Miller Indices.
 In this example, we tested two Miller indices orientation